Anthony-N-Kamau/Anthony-N-Kamau/README.md

 - 😄 Honorifics: Mr, Sir

-- ⚡ Fun fact: Artificial intelligence holds significant promise for driving global economic growth.
-According to a 2018 PwC report, AI could add around $15.7 trillion to global GDP by 2030 - an estimated 14% boost in output and a 55% rise in annual productivity.
-For developing nations, AI offers a chance to leapfrog traditional industrial stages by adopting cutting edge technologies.
-However, this rapid advancement comes with risks: without careful governance, AI could exacerbate income inequality, compromise fairness and empower overly dominant state actors.
+- ⚡ Fun fact: Artificial intelligence has the potential to become a powerful engine of global economic growth.
+A PwC report from 2018 estimated that by 2030, AI could contribute as much as $15.7 trillion to the world economy - equivalent to a 14% increase in output and a 55% jump in annual productivity.
+For developing countries, this technology presents a unique opportunity to bypass traditional stages of industrialization and move straight into advanced digital systems.
+At the same time, the pace of progress brings serious challenges.
+Without strong governance, AI could deepen inequality, undermine fairness, and concentrate power in the hands of already dominant state actors.